SuperEar: Eavesdropping on Mobile Voice Calls via Stealthy Acoustic Metamaterials: Background and Related Work

-However, RF sensor-based eavesdropping \cite{mmeve,ART,mmspy,mmecho,milliear,Tag-Bug,uwhear,WiHear,waveear,voicelistener} and optical sensor-based eavesdropping \cite{lamphone,VisualMicrophone,LidarPhone} typically rely on fixed or limited-range observable media, but in outdoor mobile environments, maintaining continuous and precise tracking of the medium becomes challenging, thereby limiting the practical application of these techniques.
-On the other hand, motion sensor-based eavesdropping \cite{AccelWord,AccelEve,accear,gyrophone,HDD,PitchIn,speechless,Vibphone,V-Speech} are susceptible to the additional interference from target movement and environmental noise-induced vibrations in dynamic outdoor settings, making it difficult to effectively separate target audio from interference.
-Furthermore, these methods require intrusion into the target device, significantly increasing the attacker's risk of exposure.
+However, RF sensor-based eavesdropping \cite{mmeve,ART,mmspy,mmecho,milliear,Tag-Bug,uwhear,WiHear,waveear,voicelistener} and optical sensor-based eavesdropping \cite{lamphone,VisualMicrophone,LidarPhone} typically rely on fixed observable media, and in outdoor mobile environments, maintaining continuous and precise tracking of the medium becomes challenging, limiting their application.
+Motion sensor-based eavesdropping \cite{AccelWord,AccelEve,accear,gyrophone,HDD,PitchIn,speechless,Vibphone,V-Speech} requires intrusion into the target device, increasing the risk of exposure for the attacker.